AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 #### Inner Labels

-To place labels into the blank area in the center of the Doughnut chart, call the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method with the <strong>"inside"</strong> parameter.
+To place labels into the blank area in the center of a Doughnut chart, call the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method with the <strong>"inside"</strong> parameter.
 You can also set the space between the inner labels and the chart (offset) by using the {api:anychart#insideLabelsOffset}anychart.isideLabelsOffset(){api} method.

-The sample below shows a Doughnut chart with inner labels.
-The offset is -75%:
+The sample below shows a Doughnut chart with inner labels, the offset is -75%:

 ```
 // set the position of labels